soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: February 13, Monday

+**Today's Progress**: Started learning React with ES6 syntax e.g. ES6 classes and React.Component, import/export.

+**Thoughts**: React is both easy and hard to understand.
+I understand it on a high level, but I've got to be patient with the syntax.
+I was using an older syntax React resource before; concepts are mainly the same, but still abandoned it to lessen confusion.

 ### Day 41: February 12, Sunday

 **Today's Progress**: React Weather added pages and links.
 YDKJS bk1-ch1.